pvarentsov/iola/README.md

     </p>
   </details>

-#### Get server reply on message sending
+#### Server reply

 * WebSocket

-  * You can pass the RequestId to the request with json body in order to await the server reply with such RequestId in the body.
+  * You can pass the RequestId to the request with json data in order to await the server reply with such RequestId in the reply data.

   * RequestId field can be one of the following:
      - `requestId`